Alonsoe44/Tetris-in-JavaScript/README.md

 Nostalgia writed with pure html ,css and JavaScript, what else can you ask for ?

+This were my first steps learning JavaScript haha.

 https://tetris-vanilla-js-emiliano-polanco.netlify.app/

 Lets see what this proyect its about, the classic and old tetris game right?
 You move the piece and fill the spaces to desapear the rows hard its that?